New to KentuckyCompare Car Insurance Quotes in 3 Steps

 If you've found yourself on this page, you obviously want vehicle-related information for Kentucky residents.
 You're in luck.
 We've got the information you need about everything from driver licenses and IDs and registration and titling to tickets and traffic school.

 New residents who are U.S. citizens or permanent U.S. residents have 30 days to get their Kentucky driver license.
-Permit holders must be at least age 16 to transfer their permits, and a Kentucky permit must be issued to new teen drivers before a Kentucky driver license can be obtained.
+Permit holders must be at least 16 years old to transfer their permits, and a Kentucky permit must be issued to new teen drivers before a Kentucky driver license can be obtained.

 To handle your license needs, go to your local Circuit Court Clerk's office; take proof of your Kentucky residency (such as a utility bill, rent agreement, or deed), your birth certificate, Social Security card, and your out-of-state license.